twilio/template-es-flex-plugin/README.md

   - Creates a `window.log` function that prints lines with a colored header to make them easier to find
     <img src="https://github.com/twilio/template-plugin-professional-services-flexdev/blob/media/addWindowLog.png" width="480">
 - addCustomTaskList
-  - The boilerplate included with the default `create-flex-plugin` template, repackaged as a Mod
+  - The boilerplate included with the default `create-flex-plugin` template, repackaged as a Mod.
+It includes an example of using a custom namespaced Flux store with `addReducer` and `combineReducers`